Parliamentary.ai

 Overview

-This bill amends the Parliamentary Buildings (Restoration and Renewal) Bill, focusing on how contracts for the restoration and renewal of the Palace of Westminster are awarded and how the public is engaged in the process.
-It emphasizes corporate social responsibility, fair employment practices, and broad geographical distribution of economic benefits from the project.
+This bill amends the Parliamentary Buildings (Restoration and Renewal) Bill, focusing on how contracts for the restoration and renewal of the Palace of Westminster are awarded and how the project promotes public engagement with Parliament.
+It emphasizes corporate social responsibility, fair employment practices, and wider UK economic benefits from the project.

 Description

-The amendments primarily concern the awarding of contracts for the refurbishment of the Palace of Westminster.
+The amendments primarily concern the process of awarding contracts for the Palace of Westminster's renovation.
 Key changes include:

-• Contractor Selection: The Sponsor Body must consider a prospective contractor's corporate social responsibility policies and employment practices (including anti-blacklisting policies) when awarding contracts.
+• Contractor Selection Criteria: The Sponsor Body (responsible for overseeing the project) must consider prospective contractors' corporate social responsibility policies and employment practices, including anti-blacklisting measures.

-• Reporting: The Sponsor Body must report to Parliament on contracts awarded, including the size and geographical reach of the contractors.
+• Transparency and Reporting: The Sponsor Body must report to Parliament on awarded contracts, including details of contractors' size and operational areas.

 Government Spending